 No need for cheat days with our soft and savory Low Calorie Italian Bread.
 Even first time bakers won’t have a hard time making this recipe!

-Sprinkle flour on a countertop or surface and start kneading the dough for about 10 minutes.
+- Dust flour on your work area, and knead the dough for about 10 minutes, until it turns smooth.
 Make sure it doesn't stick to your hands.

-Serve your low calorie Italian bread with jam or butter.
+- Serve your low-calorie Italian bread with ¼ cup of jam and butter.
 Enjoy while warm!

 - Fat: 3g